xinmiaow/STAT545-hw-Wang-Xinmiao/hw03/hw03_Gapminder.md

 ![](hw03_Gapminder_files/figure-markdown_github-ascii_identifiers/density_gdp-1.png)

-The table below show us the standard deviation and IQR for gdpPercap in each continent.Also, the side-by-side boxplot is displayed.
+The table below shows us the standard deviation and IQR for gdpPercap in each continent.Also, the side-by-side boxplot is displayed.
 We can compare the spread of gdpPercap in each continent by comparing the length of each box.

 ``` r
 gapminder %>%